k0T0z/gsoc24-blog/_posts/2024-09-23-google-summer-of-code-2024-week-18-and-19-wrapping-up-and-final-evaluation.markdown

 See the ``#version 330 core`` line in the header, this line is not required by ENIGMA's Graphics System.
 This means when it comes to integrate the Renderer with ENIGMA's Graphics System, some modifications will be made for sure.

+if you wanna try the Renderer, you can download this Qt project: [testshaderrenderer.zip](/gsoc24-blog/assets/testshaderrenderer.zip).

 ## Protobuf Work

-Josh told me to start with this task a while ago [Google Summer of Code 2024 Week 6: The Rush Summer: ENIGMA and Google Protobuf]() and I decided to move on and make that change when the editor is done.
+Josh told me to start with this task a while ago [Google Summer of Code 2024 Week 6: The Rush Summer: ENIGMA and Google Protobuf](https://k0t0z.github.io/gsoc24-blog/blog/2024/06/30/google-summer-of-code-2024-week-6-the-rush-summer.html#enigma-and-google-protobuf) and I decided to move on and make that change when the editor is done.
 Now, actually I don't know how much time it will take to finish this task 🙂.
 That introduces a very important lesson: DO NOT IGNORE ANY THING THAT JOSH SAYS haha 🤣.

 Anyway, I remember talking with Josh and Robert about this task and to handle it.